codecraftingtools/codecraftingtools.github.io/_sources/design.rst.txt

 informational and debug messages as well as the logging of events, errors, and warnings.
-Since the way these functions are handled varies widely from one application domain to another, the run-time environment provides a standardized programming interface for these functions.
+Since the way these functions are handled varies widely from one application domain to another, the run-time environment provides a **standardized programming interface for these functions**.

 In some domains, direct screen and log file output is available.
 In other systems, screen and log file output are available, but must be